Cardinal-Cryptography/aleph-node/contracts/README.md

 It will:

-- Interact with the games from the whitelisted accounts.
+- Interact with the games from known accounts.
 - Wait past the game deadline, trigger the game end and reward distribution.